 Defendant Toni Allexy, age 38, was a high school cheerleading coach.
 She invited a fourteen-year-old football player from the school to her house and encouraged him to drink alcohol with her.
 He did so.

-After getting the victim drunk and becoming, in her description, “beyond drunk,” she took the victim to her computer room, where alone with just him, she drew her initials on his check.
+After getting the victim drunk and becoming, in her description, “beyond drunk,” she took the victim to her computer room, where alone with just him, she drew her initials on his cheek.
 She then took off his football jersey, put it on herself, and took a picture of herself sitting in his lap.
 She then sent it via text message to the victim’s girlfriend, with the message, “Don’t you wish you were here?”